Shared Understanding: What Great CX Leaders Cultivate

-Great CX Leaders know that people at work can look at the same thing but see something different.
-So they work to cultivate shared understanding.
+Great CX leaders know this well: two people can look at the same thing and see something entirely different.

-Differences reflect where people are in their own personal growth – “I never thought of it that way before.”
+• And sometimes it’s about personal growth: “I never thought of it that way before.”

-But often it’s due to a lack of shared understanding among a designated group of people.
+But often it’s simply a lack of shared understanding within a team.

 Seeing things differently is valuable.
 Some of you may have been saying this to yourselves already.